Skip to main content

 (Image credit: Mega Crit)

-As a bonus cherry on top, you can find co-op specific cards in Slay The Spire 2 that give you and your friends boosts in combat.
+You can find co-op specific cards in Slay The Spire 2 multiplayer that give you and your friends boosts in combat.
 For instance, The Necrobinder can summon Osty for all players, effectively blocking 6 damage for everyone.
 Meanwhile, The Defect can give Energy to everyone.
-You of course need to find these respective cards first during your run, but this does add an additional layer of strategy depending on your party composition.
+You need to find these cards first of course, during your run, but this does add an additional layer of strategy depending on your party composition.

-Slay The Spire 2 multiplayer has its own progression track aside from singleplayer, so your Ascensions won’t carry over between the two modes.
+Slay The Spire 2 multiplayer has its own progression as well, so your Ascensions won’t carry over between that and single player.
 Also, just like in singleplayer mode, you can pause and resume runs later, as long as the host reconnects with the same player(s) when starting again.
 The mode is well worth rallying your friends together to get going, but if you’re focusing on singleplayer for the time being, you can check out our rankings for each character here while you learn exactly what each deck can do.

 © GamesRadar+.
 Not to be reproduced without permission.